Fertility in young men

 We have more information about how cancer treatments can affect your fertility, which has been written for men of all ages, not specifically for teenagers and young adults.

 They said not to be stupid if I was going to have sex.
-You know - still use protection, don't just think because there's a possibility it might destroy your sperm that it's definitely going to destroy it.
+You know, still use protection.
+Don't just think because there's a possibility it might destroy your sperm, that it's definitely going to destroy it totally.

 Throughout your treatment and for up to a year afterwards, you should use a barrier form of contraception (such as condoms or the cap).
 This is because some side effects of cancer treatment, such as sickness and diarrhoea, can make other contraceptives (like the pill) less effective.

 It’s important that you don’t become pregnant or father a child while you are having treatment.
 Cancer treatments may damage sperm, which could affect a baby that is conceived at this time.
 Cancer treatments may also harm a developing baby.

 It can be confusing if you’re being told to use contraception while your doctors are also talking about how treatment might affect your fertility.
 Even though your doctors will talk to you about your fertility and ways of preserving it, sometimes this is just a precaution.
 The doctors can’t know how the cancer or its treatment will affect your fertility.
 It is possible that you will remain fertile throughout treatment.